h4de5/volumio-nfc/README.md

 * Led.py and led.service for adding a status LED.
 * Thank me.

+* rotary.py is to use a rotary encoder for next, previous.

 ## Debugging

 For debugging the NFC reader, you can install libnfc5 and i2c-tools.